hikarilabs/AIE5/01_Prompt Engineering and Prototyping Best Practices/README.md

 Please evaluate your system on the following questions:

 1. Explain the concept of object-oriented programming in simple terms to a complete beginner.
-    - Aspect Tested:
+    - Aspect Tested: Corectness / Answer Relevancy
 2. Read the following paragraph and provide a concise summary of the key points…
-    - Aspect Tested:
+    - Aspect Tested: Reading Comprehension / Summarization
 3. Write a short, imaginative story (100–150 words) about a robot finding friendship in an unexpected place.
-    - Aspect Tested:
+    - Aspect Tested: Synthetic text generation
 4. If a store sells apples in packs of 4 and oranges in packs of 3, how many packs of each do I need to buy to get exactly 12 apples and 9 oranges?
-    - Aspect Tested:
+    - Aspect Tested: Simple Arithmetic
 5. Rewrite the following paragraph in a professional, formal tone…
-    - Aspect Tested:
+    - Aspect Tested: Text generation with a specific style / tonality

 This "vibe check" now serves as a baseline, of sorts, to help understand what holes your application has.